Magnate conspiracy: Legacy in Hungary

 Leopold I appointed a Directorium to administer Hungary in 1673, led by the Teutonic Order Grand Master Johann Caspar von Ampringen, which replaced the Palatine of Hungary.
 The new government pursued a harsh crackdown against disloyal nobles and the Protestant movement.
 In order to combat the perceived threat from Hungary's Protestants against the Roman Catholics in his lands, Leopold ordered some 60,000 forced conversions in the first two years of his reprisals for the conspiracy.
 In addition, 800 Protestant churches were closed down.
 By 1675, 41 Protestant pastors would be publicly executed after having been found guilty of inciting riots and revolts.

 The crackdown caused a number of former soldiers and other Hungarian nationals to rise up against the state in a sort of guerilla warfare.
-These Kuruc ("Crusaders") began launching raids on the Habsburg army stationed within Hungary.
-For years after the crackdown, Kuruc rebels would gather en masse to combat the Habsburgs; their forces' numbers swelled to 15,000 by the summer of 1672.
+These kuruc ("crusaders") began launching raids on the Habsburg army stationed within Hungary.
+For years after the crackdown, kuruc rebels would gather en masse to combat the Habsburgs; their forces' numbers swelled to 15,000 by the summer of 1672.

-These Kuruc forces were far more successful than the conspiracy, and remained active against the Habsburgs up until 1711; they were also more successful in convincing foreign governments of their ability to succeed.
+Kuruc forces were far more successful than the conspiracy, and remained active against the Habsburgs up until 1711; they were also more successful in convincing foreign governments of their ability to succeed.
 Foreign aid came first from Transylvania (which was under Ottoman suzerainty) and later by the Ottoman Empire.
 This foreign recognition would eventually lead to a large-scale invasion of Habsburg domains by the Ottoman Empire and the Battle of Vienna in 1683.

 Legacy in Croatia

 The Ottoman conquests reduced Croatia's territory to only 16,800 km2 by 1592.
-The Pope referred to the country as the "Remnants of the remnants of the Croatian kingdom" (reliquiae reliquiarum regni Croatiae) and this description became a battle cry of the affected nobles.
-This loss was a death warrant for most Croatian noble families which only in 1526 voted that Habsburgs become kings of Croatia.
-Without any territory to control they have become only pages in history.
-Only the Zrinski and Frankopan families stayed powerful because their possessions were in the unconquered, western part of Croatia.
-In the time of the conspiracy, they were controlling around 35% of civilian Croatia (1/3 of Croatian territory was under the emperor's direct control as the Military Frontier).
+The Pope referred to the country as the "remnants of the remnants of the Croatian kingdom" (reliquiae reliquiarum regni Croatiae) and this description became a battle cry of the affected nobles.
+This loss was a death warrant for most Croatian noble families, which had voted in 1526 for the Habsburgs to rule in Croatia.
+Without any territory to control, they eventually became a historical footnote.
+Only the Zrinski and Frankopan families stayed powerful, because their possessions were in the unconquered, western part of Croatia.
+At the time of the conspiracy, they controlled around 35% of civilian Croatia (another third of Croatian territory was under the emperor's direct control, as the Military Frontier).
 After the conspiracy failed, these lands were confiscated by the emperor, who could grant them upon his discretion.
-Nothing better shows the situation in Croatia after the conspiracy than the fact that between 1527 - 1670 there were 13 bans (viceroys) of Croatia of Croatian origin.
-But between 1670 and the revolution of 1848, there would be only 2 bans of Croatian nationality.
+Nothing better shows the situation in Croatia after the conspiracy than the fact that between 1527 - 1670 there were 13 bans (viceroys) of Croatia of Croatian origin—but between 1670 and the revolution of 1848, there would be only 2 bans of Croatian nationality.
 The period from 1670 to the Croatian cultural revival in the 19th century was Croatia's political dark age.
-Since the Zrinski-Frankopan conspiracy up to the French Revolutions Wars in 1797, no soldiers were recruited from Istria, where in the 17th century a total of 3,000 soldiers had been recruited.
+From the Zrinski-Frankopan conspiracy until the French Revolutionary Wars in 1797, no soldiers were recruited from Istria, where in the 17th century a total of 3,000 soldiers had been recruited.